MrDabrudda/freecad.md/freecad.md

 doc = App.ActiveDocument or App.newDocument("MicroProbe")
 body = doc.getObject("Body") or doc.addObject("PartDesign::Body", "Body")

-# Create sketch on document, then add to body
+# Create sketch on document, then attach to body using the object reference
 sketch = doc.getObject("TopView") or doc.addObject("Sketcher::SketchObject", "TopView")
 if sketch not in body.Group:
     body.addObject(sketch)